How To Become Debt Free And Increase Your Financial Security*

 Save Or Invest.
 You can save your pounds in a good old money box but why not consider investing your money in a savings accounts, in premium bonds, in a tax free ISA or even in stocks and shares?
 I'd personally speak to a financial advisor or at least do your homework before making any major decisions.
 Investments can be a risky business when you're getting into stocks and shares so you need to know the ins and outs before you take the leap.
 A savings account means your money will be safe, but depending on the interest rates it might not make much money back.
 Premium bonds have been going for years.
 You don't earn any interest with these but you won't lose anything either.
 Instead you have the chance of winning a monetary prize each month.
 It's not gambling because there's actually no risk involved and you can request your money back as and when you like.
 I know of people in my family who have won small amounts this way.
 Nothing life changing but it's still more than they would have got if their money was in a traditional savings account.

 Cut Back on your spending.
 You'll have become accustomed to living more frugally whilst paying off your debts so why change the habit now?
 Of course you can afford to indulge a little now you're debt free and you should, but be sure that you also put some money away each month.
 No matter what anyone says, there's usually room for cutbacks.
+You might find that financial planning advisors can offer suggestions on how to better manage your money.
+Sometimes, it can be hard for us to see what we're doing wrong without an objective opinion.
 Whether it be coffee on your way to work every morning, cigarettes, wine, or glossy magazines.
-Once you make a list of your outgoings and asterisk which of these are actually luxuries opposed to being necessities, I'm sure you'll find the odd bit of change to save.
+Once you make a list of your outgoings and asterisk which of these are actually luxuries as opposed to necessities, I'm sure you'll find the odd bit of change to save.
 Remember that pennies turn into pounds with time and patience.

 Avoid Throwing Money Away.
 In fact avoid anything that can drain your finances.
 If you've been in an awful financial position before, you do not want to go down that road again.
 Do not gamble.
 It can be addictive and once you're on that slippery slope it's almost impossible to get back off it.